 You might be tempted to add real coral and driftwood.
 This can be dangerous.
 You do not want to add any diseases or parasites to your tank.
 Also disturbing coral reefs is illegal in many places, not to mention extremely frowned upon in the aquarist and diver communities.
 Since I do not support this practice, I will not discuss it further.
 But, I will say this: Live coral loses its color once it dies, and wouldn't you rather have fake coral that has a realistic color instead of a white mass in your tank?

 Sometimes people are tempted to add things that have not been designed to go in fish tanks.
 You would be surprised what some people want to use as decoration.
 Sharp edges, concrete, copper, and plastics that have been painted should not be put in your fish tank.
 Why?
 These items will cause problems.
 Copper is toxic to fish and concrete is going to leach chemicals into your tank.
+The chemical leaching from concrete in large salt water aquariums, the kind that you pay to visit on vacations, actually helps to keep the salt water on the basic side of the pH scale.
+Do you want to be fighting to keep your freshwater tank as close to neutral as possible?
+I thought not.
 Sharp edges can harm your fish and should always be avoided.
 Paint can flake off or poison your fish.
 If you ever put something in your tank and notice that it seems to be flaking or the paint is disappearing, remove it immediately.